Robert Consalvo: Boston City Council

 After placing sixth as an at-large candidate in his first bid for elected office to the council in November 2001, Consalvo was elected to represent District 5 on the Boston City Council in a special election in June 2002.
 Consalvo was re-elected to additional two-year terms five times (2003, 2005, 2007, 2009, and 2011).
 District 5 has a diverse population of about 80,000 residents.

 Consalvo served as chair of the Housing Committee, vice chair of the Government Operations Committee, and was the council’s trustee for the Neighborhood Housing Trust, which has awarded approximately $84,000,000 in linkage funds since its inception to build affordable housing in Boston.
 He was a member multiple committees; Public Safety, Education, Ways & Means, Labor, Youth Affairs & Human Rights, Whole, and the Special Committee on Asthma.

 2013 mayoral campaign

 Consalvo did not seek re-election to the council in 2013, instead opting to run for mayor of Boston.
 He finished seventh in the preliminary round of the election, failing to advance to the general election.

-2020 state house campaign
+Massachusetts House of Representatives

-Consalvo is the 2020 Democratic nominee for the 14th Suffolk District seat in the Massachusetts House of Representatives.
+Consalvo was elected to the Massachusetts House of Representatives in 2020 as the Democratic nominee for the 14th Suffolk District seat.